mn-mde-edfi/MDE-EdFi-Documentation/2023-24 MDE Ed-Fi Documentation/ssa_construction_for_multiple_ee.md

 # Instructions on Constructing SSAs for Multiple Early Education Program Associations
-**NOTE: as of 2023-06-30, these instructions are in a DRAFT state.
-MDE teams are working to ensure the methods described here meet our essential requirements.**
+**NOTE: as of 2023-07-06, these instructions are considered APPROVED.
+MDE teams have worked through several iterations to ensure the methods described here meet our essential requirements.
+We apologize that these scenarios were not identified earlier in the ambiguity resolution.**

-During a certification call for school year 2023-24, a vendor asked for instructions on how to construct Student School Associations (SSAs) to send to Ed-Fi if a student has multiple early education program associations (SEEPAs), in particular if the begin/end dates on the program associations do not precisely match one another.
+During a certification call for school year 2023-24, a vendor asked for instructions on how to construct Student School Associations (SSAs) to send to Ed-Fi if a student has multiple early education program associations (SEEPAs or SECSPA, for Student Early Childhood Screening Program Association), in particular if the begin/end dates on the program associations do not precisely match one another.
 This document attempts to provide instructions that will best meet MDE's needs for various program and enrollment requirements.
 In order to ensure proper translations of data into various MDE systems, vendors must follow these instructions precisely.

 ## Definitions
 For the purposes of these instructions, "early education program" applies to any of the following program associations (the **bold** abbreviations used are from [Ed-Fi program types](/descriptorTables/ProgramTypeDescriptor.csv)), which will be used in the SEEPA records:
  - MARSS programs
-   - **EE-ECS**, Early Childhood Screening (aka Preschool Screening)
+   - **EE-ECS**, Early Childhood Screening (aka Preschool Screening -uses the SECSPA record)
    - **EE-ECSE**, Early Childhood Special Education
    - **EE-SR+**, School Readiness Plus
    - **EE-VPK**, Voluntary Pre-Kindergarten